wiktor-zajac/Tiny-Terminal-Utility-Tools/README.md

   Note that you can use bright colors for background, for example: ```[bg_b_blue]Hello [bg_b_red]world```.

+  There is also option to bold, underline (**you can choose only one for text, not both**), reset and set to default more in [functionalones]

   **There is list of all avabile colors**
   - black - black color
   - red - red color